Structure and Noise in Dense and Sparse Random Graphs: Percolated Stochastic Block Model via the EM Algorithm and Belief Propagation with Non-Backtracking Spectra: Preliminaries

 Further, $\B_{11} + \B_{12} + \B_{21} + \B_{22}$ is equal to the $m\times m$ adjacency matrix of the line-graph of $G$. \end{proposition}

 Note that the nodes of the line-graph of $G$ are its edges, and two edges are adjacent if and only if they have a node in common.
-Let $\M$ denote the $n\times m$ node--edge (0-1) incidence matrix of the simple graph $G$ (except for trees, $n\le m$).
-Then $\M \M^*$ and $\M^* \M$ are Gramians (covariance matrices), so they are positive semidefinite, have the same rank and the same set of positive eigenvalues. $\M \M^* =\DD + \A$ is called signless Laplacian (whereas, the Laplacian matrix is $\DD -\A$, see~\cite{Bolla13}).
-On the other hand, $\M^* \M - 2 \I_m$ is the adjacency matrix of the line-graph of $G$ (because the valency of the edges is 2).
-Consequently, its positive eigenvalues are those of $\DD +\A$ decreased by 2, and the others are equal to -2, see~\cite{Haemers} for more explanation.
-Therefore, it is not surprising that the relevant eigenvalues of $\B$, which are also the eigenvalues of $\K$, can be related to $\DD$ and $\A$.
-However, $\B$ is not a symmetric matrix, but considering the edges in both directions makes it possible to perform non-backtracking random walks and belief propagation along them.
+Let $\N$ denote the $n\times m$ node--edge (0-1) incidence matrix of the simple graph $G$ (except for trees, $n\le m$).
+Then $\N \N^*$ and $\N^* \N$ are Gramians (covariance matrices), so they are positive semidefinite, have the same rank and the same set of positive eigenvalues. $\N \N^* =\DD + \A$ is called signless Laplacian (whereas, the Laplacian matrix is $\DD -\A$, see~\cite{Bolla13}).
+On the other hand, $\N^* \N - 2 \I_m$ is the adjacency matrix of the line-graph of $G$ (because the valence of each edge is 2).
+Consequently, its eigenvalues are those of the positive eigenvalues of $\DD +\A$ decreased by 2, and the others are equal to -2, see~\cite{Haemers} for more explanation.
+Furthermore (see, e.g.,~\cite{Lovasz}) it is known that if the line-graphs of two simple graphs, provided they both have node-degrees at least 4, are isomorphic, then they are isomorphic too.
+However, if the degree condition does not hold, it can happen that two not isomorphic graphs have isomorphic line-graphs.
+For example, if we have a triangle and a star on 4 vertices, then the adjacency matrix of their line-graphs is the same $3\times 3$ matrix (adjacency matrix of a complete graph, as any two edges of them have a node in common).
+The same happens if we have graphs with such dangling triangles or stars.
+Therefore, in case of sparse graphs, $\B$ carries more information for the graph than its line-graph; further, considering its edges in both directions makes it possible to perform non-backtracking random walks and message passing along them, see Section~\ref{bp}.

+In~\cite{Mulas} it is proved that two simple graphs are isomorphic if and only if their corresponding non-backtracking graphs are isomorphic (their non-backtracking matrices are the same if we consider the bidirected edges in the same order).
+Under non-backtracking graph we understand the directed graph on $2m$ vertices with adjacency relation corresponding to the definition of the non-backtracking matrix.